 People with Aarskog-Scott syndrome often have distinctive facial features, such as widely spaced eyes (hypertelorism), a small nose, a long area between the nose and mouth (philtrum), and a widow's peak hairline.
-They frequently have mild to moderate short stature during childhood, but their growth usually catches up during puberty.
-Hand abnormalities are common in this syndrome and include short fingers (brachydactyly), curved pinky fingers (fifth finger clinodactyly), webbing of the skin between some fingers (syndactyly), and a single crease across the palm.
-Some people with Aarskog-Scott syndrome are born with more serious abnormalities, such as heart defects or a cleft lip with or without an opening in the roof of the mouth (cleft palate).
+They frequently have mild to moderate short stature during childhood, but their growth usually catches up with that of their peers during puberty.
+Hand abnormalities are common in this syndrome and include short fingers (brachydactyly), curved pinky fingers (fifth finger clinodactyly), webbing of the skin between some fingers (cutaneous syndactyly), and a single crease across the palm.
+Other abnormalities in people with Aarskog-Scott syndrome include heart defects and a split in the upper lip (cleft lip) with or without an opening in the roof of the mouth (cleft palate).

-Most males with Aarskog-Scott syndrome have a shawl scrotum, in which the scrotum surrounds the penis.
+Most males with Aarskog-Scott syndrome have a shawl scrotum, in which the scrotum surrounds the penis instead of hanging below.
 Less often, they have undescended testes (cryptorchidism) or a soft out-pouching around the belly-button (umbilical hernia) or in the lower abdomen (inguinal hernia).

-The intellectual development of people with Aarskog-Scott syndrome varies widely among affected individuals.
+The intellectual development of people with Aarskog-Scott syndrome varies widely.
 Some may have mild learning and behavior problems, while others have normal intelligence.
 In rare cases, severe intellectual disability has been reported.

-Aarskog-Scott syndrome is believed to be a rare disorder; however, its prevalence is unknown because mildly affected people are often not diagnosed.
+Aarskog-Scott syndrome is believed to be a rare disorder; however, its prevalence is unknown because mildly affected people may not be diagnosed.

-Mutations in the FGD1 gene cause some cases of Aarskog-Scott syndrome.
-The FGD1 gene provides instructions for making a protein that turns on (activates) another protein called Cdc42, which transmits signals that are important for various aspects of embryonic development.
+Mutations in the FGD1 gene are the only known genetic cause of Aarskog-Scott syndrome.
+The FGD1 gene provides instructions for making a protein that turns on (activates) another protein called Cdc42, which transmits signals that are important for various aspects of development before and after birth.

 Mutations in the FGD1 gene lead to the production of an abnormally functioning protein.
-These mutations disrupt Cdc42 signaling, which causes the wide variety of developmental abnormalities seen in Aarskog-Scott syndrome.
+These mutations disrupt Cdc42 signaling, leading to the wide variety of abnormalities that occur in people with Aarskog-Scott syndrome.

 Only about 20 percent of people with this disorder have identifiable mutations in the FGD1 gene.
 The cause of Aarskog-Scott syndrome in other affected individuals is unknown.